 Federal Regulations - Before getting started with any electronic consent process, researchers and their teams should review the joint FDA/OHRP guidance on using electronic consent in FDA-regulated research: Use of Electronic Informed Consent in Clinical Investigations – Questions and Answers.
 In addition, please refer to the FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic.

 HIPAA- For studies involving protected health information where the UCI IRB has required HIPAA research authorization be obtained, electronic consent may also be used.
 Refer to Notification of Enforcement Discretion for telehealth remote communications during the COVID-19 nationwide public health emergency and FAQs on telehealth remote communications for more information.

-Studies involving in-person interactions in UCI space must exceed social distancing guidelines, and must include a short screening of participants to assess exposure to and symptoms of COVID-19.
+Studies involving in-person interactions in UCI space must comply with the safety and mitigation requirements of the current research phase.
+This includes conducting a screening of human subjects to assess exposure to and symptoms of COVID-19.
 A screening process for symptoms, recent travel, or exposure to confirmed cases of COVID-19 is not considered a research procedure and does not require review or approval by the UCI HRPP/IRB.
 The following approach is advised: